trevor256/BoxCutter/README.md

 # BoxCutter
-A Penitration Script That
+A Recon Script That
-1. Tests linux systems
+1. Scan systems
 2. Looks for Open-source intelligence(OSI)